Attraction of the Week: The Durango & Silverton Narrow Gauge Railroad Train

 *There is an airport in Durango, however, flights can be quite pricey.
 Also check into the international Albuquerque airport which is about a 3.5 hour drive.

 *Dress in layers.
 Silverton is located 3000 feet above Durango.
-You will feel the air gets much colder as you near the end of your trip.
+You will feel the temps dramatically drop r as you near the end of your trip.

 *Wear sunglasses.
 Durango sees over 300 days of sunshine, including mostly cloudless winter days.